All of our CBTA and Onroad courses require the student to supply their own road legal LAMS motorcycle.

 Next Intake / Session Dates:

-Contact Us to secure a spot in one of our Confident Rider courses
+Call or Email us to find out when our next course is Contact Us to secure a spot in one of our Confident Rider courses

 Suitable for those who are: - Not confident in your riding? - Want to improve your Low Speeding Handling Skills? - Nervous on Roundabouts or tight turns? - Not sure how to corner properly? - On a Learner / Restricted and want to know how the CBT works? - Want to brush up on your skills prior to sitting the CBT (Restricted / Full Tests)?